 Only true creatives would think that we could go to the Moon, abolish slavery, and establish the internet.
 You have to think outside the box when society tells you “that’s not possible stupid.”

 Challenging the status quo is important not only to our own personal growth, but to the growth of our community and beyond.
 Greatness is not achieved by being normal and doing boring everyday things.

 So please, you have my permission to be weird if you so desire.
 If you are interested in something just do it.
-Pick one of these cheap hobbies and have fun.
+Pick one of these cheap hobbies or try one of these 90 hobbies for men and have fun.
 Dare to be a little bit different.

 Action Step: Try new things and get to know yourself better.
 Pick one new hobby and do it just because.

 Personal Goal Idea # 10: